-The harvester is fitted with either a beam axle or a goal post axle.
-On machines fitted with a beam axle, the RH wheel is moved from the transport position to the work position by the tracking ram (item 2, fig 20) within the axle beam.
-On machines fitted with a goal post axle, the RH wheel tracking ram is mounted on top of the machine between the two axle posts.
+The rear axle is fitted with steerable wheels and is linked to the chassis by a pivot and a hydraulic levelling ram (item 1, fig 20).
+The RH wheel is moved from the transport position to the work position by the tracking ram (item 2, fig 20) within the axle beam.